SamuelGodwin/knightstour-moretrade-morecollatz/README.md

 # C++ meets Scala

-In this coursework you will be working on writing C++ code that follows the functional programming style you have been introduced to in Scala.
+In this work I will be working on writing C++ code that follows the functional programming style I have been introduced to in Scala.

 # Important note

-Because this work is asking you to write code in a functional programming style, then unless a part of a question specifically says otherwise, I do not want you to write loops in a standard imperative programming style.
+Because this work is to write code in a functional programming style, no loops in a standard imperative programming style.
 That is, the following are all forbidden:

 - `for`, `while`, `do..while`
 - The `for_each` function in the `<algorithm>` header file
 - Anything that fakes one of the above (e.g. a combination of `if` and `goto`)

-It is expected, instead, that you will use the `<algorithm>` or `<numeric>` functions such as those discussed in the lecture.
+Instead, I will use `<algorithm>` or `<numeric>` functions.

-Moreover, if you are using a lambda that captures variables, then do not capture by reference, unless it is a reference to something const.
+Moreover, if using a lambda that captures variables, I do not capture by reference, unless it is a reference to something const.
 This is the same as the 'no var' rule in Scala -- lambda functions should not have side effects.

 Capturing by value is always okay, e.g: